 These results fall sadly short in terms of explaining why and what is needed in detail.

 We know that for our Antarctic cruise explorers the devil is in the detail, so a few months ago we set out to produce a complete and reliable Antarctica packing list.
 This page is the result of that pursuit.

 It is important to note, that our Antarctica packing list continues to evolve as new and better gear becomes available, and we encourage you to contact us after your trip to add any suggestions that you think will benefit our future readers.

 In browsing this Antarctica packing list we recommend using the quicklinks provided on each page to jump to key sections, and bookmarking this page so that you can return to it as your preparations for your Antarctica cruise unfold.

-Please also share our list with fellow travelers, or link to it from your blog or social networks as a resource for future Antarctica travelers.
+Please also share our list with fellow travellers, or link to it from your blog or social networks as a resource for future Antarctica travellers.

 In this Antarctica packing list we hope to provide a happy medium between the two.
 This article covers all mandatory gear that we strongly recommend you purchase in preparation for your adventure.